 3313 N. Clark St.

-This lively space always serves high quality at great prices but the lunch menu is filled with deals.
-Munch on choices like jumbo shrimp shumai or spicy crab rangoon for the first course, 5-spice duck ramen or honey bourbon sesame chicken for the second course and blueberry-yuzu cheesecake for the third.
+This lively space always serves high-quality food at great prices but the lunch menu is filled with deals.
+Munch on choices like avocado katsu bao or spicy crab rangoon for the first course, Hawaiian fried rice or honey bourbon sesame chicken for the second course and tempura brownies for the third.

 4801 N. Broadways St.